-- avoid the detection of wrongdoing or in contravention of this or any other applicable policies and/or laws, regulations and professional or disciplinary standards; - iv.
-Plagiarism: Presenting and using another's published or unpublished work, including theories, concepts, data, source material, methodologies or findings, including graphs and images, as one's own, without appropriate referencing and without permission where required; - v.
-Redundant publication or self-plagiarism: The republication of one's own previously published work or part thereof, including data, in any language, without adequate acknowledgment of the source, or adequate justification; - vi.
-Invalid authorship or contributions: Inaccurate attribution of authorship, including attribution of authorship to persons other than those who have made a substantial contribution to, and who accept responsibility for, the contents of a publication or document.
-Invalid authorship also includes the failure to acknowledge those who have made substantial contributions to the work in question; - vii.
-Mismanagement of conflict of interest: Failure to appropriately identify and address any real, potential or apparent conflict of interest; - viii.
-Inaccurate grant and awards application: Providing incomplete, inaccurate or false information in a grant or award application or related document, such as a letter of support or a progress report;

-ix.
-Inaccurate statement of collaborations: Listing of coapplicants, collaborators or partners without their agreement.
+- Destruction of research records: The destruction of one's own or another's research data or records to specifically avoid the detection of wrongdoing or in contravention of this or any other applicable policies and/or laws, regulations and professional or disciplinary standards; - Plagiarism: Presenting and using another's published or unpublished work, including theories, concepts, data, source material, methodologies or findings, including graphs and images, as one's own, without appropriate referencing and without permission where required; - Redundant publication or self-plagiarism: The re-publication of one's own previously published work or part thereof, including data, in any language, without adequate acknowledgment of the source, or adequate justification; - Invalid authorship or contributions: Inaccurate attribution of authorship, including attribution of authorship to persons other than those who have made a substantial contribution to, and who accept responsibility for, the contents of a publication or document.
+Invalid authorship also includes the failure to acknowledge those who have made substantial contributions to the work in question; - Mismanagement of conflict of interest: Failure to appropriately identify and address any real, potential or apparent conflict of interest; - Inaccurate grant and awards application: Providing incomplete, inaccurate or false information in a grant or award application or related document, such as a letter of support or a progress report; - Inaccurate statement of collaborations.
+Listing of co-applicants, collaborators or partners without their agreement.

-7.9.
-Monitoring, assessing compliance, and performance evaluation
+7.9 Monitoring and performance evaluation

-ECCC should review this and associated policies, guidelines or tools to ensure they remain relevant and seek employee and applicable bargaining agent input and feedback on the implementation of this policy and provide performance indicators as practical.
+Fisheries and Oceans Canada should review this and associated policies, guidelines or tools to ensure they remain relevant and seek employee and applicable bargaining agent input and feedback on the implementation of this Policy and provide performance indicators as practical.

-- 7.9.1.
-In consultation with the Office of the Chief Science Advisor (OCSA) and PIPSC representatives, ECCC will design, develop and implement a monitoring plan for this policy that will provide information on (a) the extent to which the policy has achieved its objectives (that is, policy performance); and (b) future policy and associated instrument (e.g. guidelines, directives, etc.) adjustments, modifications or changes likely to improve policy performance.
-Any such plan must have regard for other government initiatives or circumstances that may affect estimated performance independent of, or in concert with, the policy. - 7.9.2.
-Any plan developed under article 7.9.1 must explicitly identify (a) the performance indicators that will be monitored; (b) how the data on these indicators will be collected, annotated and curated; (c) how performance baselines will be characterized; and (d) how changes from baseline will be estimated and evaluated.
+7.9.1.
+In consultation with the Office of the Chief Science Advisor and the Professional Institute of the Public Service of Canada representatives, the Fisheries and Oceans Canada will design, develop and implement a monitoring plan for this Policy that will provide information on (a) the extent to which the policy has achieved its objectives (that is, policy performance); and (b) future policy and associated instrument (e.g. guidelines, directives, etc.) adjustments, modifications or changes likely to improve policy performance.
+Any such plan must have regard for other government initiatives or circumstances that may affect estimated performance independent of, or in concert with, the Policy.

-7.9.3.
-A copy of all data and information collected as part of the monitoring plan, including a record of all instances of conflict or incompatibility between policy authorities as per s.
-3.5 of this policy, will be forwarded annually to OCSA, the appropriate National Union-Management Consultation Committee and the Governance Committee for Implementation of Government-Wide Scientific Integrity Policy comprised of the Secretary of the Treasury Board, the Chief Science Advisor and the President of the Professional Institute of the Public Service of Canada.
+- 7.9.2.
+Any plan developed under article 7.9.1 must explicitly identify (a) the performance indicators that will be monitored; (b) how the data on these indicators will be collected, annotated and curated; (c) how performance baselines will be characterized; and (d) how changes from baseline will be estimated and evaluated. - 7.9.3.
+A copy of all data and information collected as part of the monitoring plan will be forwarded annually to the Office of the Chief Science Advisor, the appropriate National Union-Management Consultation Committee and the Governance Committee for Implementation of Government-Wide Scientific Integrity Policy comprised of the Secretary of the Treasury Board, the Chief Science Advisor and the President of the Professional Institute of the Public Service of Canada.

-8. Responsibilities
+8 Responsibilities

-Deputy Head
+8.1 Deputy Head

-The Deputy Head (DH) and its delegates are responsible for fostering an environment within ECCC that encourages excellence and integrity in research and science, and for promoting a culture of open communication where employees may disclose, in good faith, information concerning breaches of scientific integrity.
+The Deputy Head and its delegates are responsible for fostering an environment that encourages excellence and integrity in research, science and related activities, and for promoting a culture of open communication where employees may disclose, in good faith, information concerning breaches of scientific integrity.
 The DH is also responsible for: